John F. Godfrey: Personal

-Godfrey was born in 1839 in Bangor, Maine, the son of John Godfrey a Central Maine lawyer.
+John Franklin Godfrey was born on June 23, 1839 in Bangor, Maine, the son of John Godfrey, a Central Maine lawyer.
 Young Godfrey attended Bangor High School.

 He settled in Los Angeles in 1874, purchased a house on Adams Street in the southwestern part of the city and began cultivating oranges.
-Godfrey married twice, his first wife dying in Los Angeles, and two years later he married again.
+Godfrey married twice, his first wife dying in Los Angeles in 1875, and two years later he married again.

 Godfrey was credited with saving the life of Henry Hunt, who faced a lynch mob in Los Angeles after he was put into jail and accused of murdering George W. Gillis, a popular deputy sheriff.

 Col. Godfrey, seeing that the man could only be saved from lawless violence by a ruse, addressed the crowd and made a pretense of endorsing the proposed lynching.
 But he added that ... there was a way in which the crowd could give a better proof of its sympathy with the murdered man's family. who had been left in destitute circumstances.
 This was to make a contribution of money to the widow. ...
 But many in the crowd, though anxious to take a hand in the hanging, did not feel sympathetic enough to give anything, and began to disperse the minute the hat started on its rounds.

-He died suddenly on June 29, 1885, leaving a wife and four or five children.
+Godfrey died suddenly on June 29, 1885, leaving a wife and four or five children.
 A memorial service attracted nearly every lawyer in the city, and burial took place in the family plot.